-The Company will issue an aggregate of 800,000 new warrants to Cymbria in the second quarter of 2025, in connection with the Second Amending Agreement, in four tranches of 200,000 warrants each, with exercise prices of \$2.50, \$2.00, \$1.50 and \$1.06, respectively.
+The Company issued an aggregate of 800,000 new warrants to Cymbria in the second quarter of 2025, in connection with the Second Amending Agreement, in four tranches of 200,000 warrants each, with exercise prices of \$2.50, \$2.00, \$1.50 and \$1.06, respectively.
 Each warrant is exercisable for the purchase of one common share for a period of up to three years from the date of the Second Amending Agreement.

-The Second Amending Agreement will be accounted for in the second quarter of 2025 as a compound financial instrument with a liability component for the debt and an equity component for the warrants issued, as the warrants are exchangeable for a fixed number of the Company's common shares, they meet the fixed-for-fixed criteria.
-The Company is in compliance with all of the terms and conditions including the financial covenants as amended by the Second Amending Agreement as at March 31, 2025.
+The Second Amending Agreement has been accounted for in the second quarter of 2025 as a compound financial instrument with a liability component for the debt and an equity component for the warrants issued, as the warrants are exchangeable for a fixed number of the Company's common shares, they meet the fixed-for-fixed criteria.